l0k18/steemportal/README.md

 I am still working on other elements.
-It uses the dconf registry system to store credentials and settings in an instantaneously active manner, and to persist sessions between launch, so there is a script to install the schema called **install_compile_schema.sh** which must be run as root or using sudo to place it in the right place.
-This adds a configuration branch you can see if you open dconf-editor and look for org.ascension.
+It uses the dconf registry system to store credentials and settings in an instantaneously active manner, and to persist sessions between launch, so there is a script to install the schema:

+> sh install_compile_schema.sh

+This adds a configuration branch you can see if you open dconf-editor and look for org->ascension.
+It may be already executable, I am not sure if git preserves executable file attribute bits, if they are, you can do this instead:

+> ./install_compile_schemas.sh

+I advise also for you to set the default RPC endpoint in piston thusly:

+> piston set node wss://node.steem.ws

+This changes the default endpoint from this.piston.rocks to the load balanced clusters that are anycast-style nearest of several to where your point-of-presence is.

 ### Copyright, or lack thereof